By Paul Shoul

 Sometimes by letting images pass by if it is obviously invasive to someone will get you better access and better photos in the long run.
 It’s a Zen thing.
 If you act like a thief with your camera, people will feel like they have been robbed, and in Guatemala, in particular, this can set you apart and have serious consequences.

 In 2000 a Japanese tourist was killed by a mob of angry villagers in the village of Todos Santos Cuchman while photographing children at the market.
 It was an unfortunate combination of events that led up to it.

-First of all there are some Mayans who feel that the camera can take their soul and have general distrust of any camera.
+First of all, there are some Mayans who feel that the camera can take their soul and have a general distrust of any camera.

 According to a friend of mine who works with the guide that was leading the group, the woman had gone up to some children and wanted to photograph them at a different location, so she took them by the arm and led them away.
 When their mother looked for them she saw a stranger in the distance with her children and freaked out like any mother would, anywhere.

 Although this was an isolated and extreme incident, it is a good lesson for all of us to treat others as you would be treated.
 At times I did notice a reluctance and fear of the camera that was more pronounced than in other parts of Latin America.
 I had an experience while photographing in Chichicastenango that also may hold a lesson or two.

 Chichicastenango is a beautiful market town located in the Altiplano mainly inhabited by QuicIndiansans.